ychinamale/rn_investest/README.md

 😬 Sorry.
 No screengrab for the use of typescript 😬

-## Comments
+## Limitations

 - The `SimulatorCheckModule` manually looks for a specific strings in the build.
 They're unlikely to be exhaustive.
 One can probably still bypass it with the right configs in a simulator.
-- No tests or anything of the sort because of the app size.
+- No tests or anything of the sort
-- Was going to set up ESLint and maybe Prettier as well, but I opted out of that for some reason.
+- Did not set up ESLint and Prettier
--
+- Did not set up splash screens and app icons
+- Could probably use more emojis in my commit messages